sawolford/onsub/README.md

 3. Output path, applicable section, and command<br>
 4. Output one line for each command (at point of execution)<br>
 5. Output of commands as execution finishes<br>
-6. Output of make commads as make execution finishes<br>
+6. Output of make commands as make execution finishes<br>
 ### --workers WORKERS
 	--workers WORKERS                 number of workers
 Type: Option<br>
 Default: \<number of cores><br>
 Option: `WORKERS`<br>
-Repeate: No<br><br>
+Repeat: No<br><br>
 Sets the number of simultaneous worker processes to use.
 ## Simple Examples
-Simple examples of using onsub are below.
+Simple examples of using `onsub` are below.
 The configuration file is assumed to be [example,onsub.py](https://bitbucket.org/sawolford/onsub/src/master/example,onsub.py) and it is executed on a Mac.
 The directory structure is assumed to be the following:

 	git/
 	git/.git